thiagosindra/higher-resolution-hypothesis/docs/higher-resolution-hypothesis.md

 The Distributed Pathway Model suggests that autism's challenges and strengths are two expressions of the same architecture.
 Understanding this balance reframes clinical and educational practice around regulation and adaptation rather than normalization.

-* **Clinical Context:** Meltdowns, shutdowns, and stimming are regulatory responses within a distributed system.
+* **Clinical Context:** Meltdowns, shutdowns, and stimming are common outcomes within a distributed system.
 Interventions should support energy recovery and inhibitory precision (through rest cycles, rhythmic activities, or structured predictability) rather than suppress expression.
 * **Sensory Environment Design:** Because distributed systems over-sample input, spaces should minimize unpredictable multimodal noise and provide monotonic or controllable stimuli that reduce branching load.
-* **Education and Work:** Deep-focus and special-interest engagement can be harnessed as self-stabilizing loops.
+* **Education and Work:** Deep-focus and special-interest engagement can be harnessed as domains of sustained focus.
 Curricula and workplaces that permit autonomy and prolonged focus exploit the system's strengths rather than fight its inertia.
 * **Therapeutic Framing:** Therapies that emphasize interoceptive awareness, pacing, and predictable sequencing may enhance self-regulation more effectively than purely behavioral approaches.

 These implications extend beyond autism to broader models of neurodiversity: understanding distributed versus streamlined processing may inform new approaches to attention, creativity, and resilience in all brains.